Nonreciprocal transition between two indirectly coupled energy levels: Hamiltonian and dynamical equations

 \section{Hamiltonian and dynamical equations}

-We study the spontaneous emission of an atom or molecule with four upper levels ($ |a\rangle$, $|b\rangle$, $|c\rangle$, and $|d\rangle$), which are coupled to each other by four strong fields with frequencies ($\nu_{ca}$, $\nu_{cb}$, $\nu_{db}$, and $\nu_{da}$), Rabi frequencies ($\Omega_{ca}$, $\Omega_{cb}$, $\Omega_{db}$, and $\Omega_{da}$) and phases ($ \phi_{ca}$, $\phi_{cb}$, $\phi_{db}$, and $\phi_{da}$).
-For different systems, the upper levels may be coupled to the same lower level or to different lower levels respectively, where the spontaneous emission from multiple upper levels to the common lower level may result in spontaneous emission cancellation and spectral line elimination~\cite {SYZhuPRA95,SYZhuPRL96}, which is not the focus of this paper.
-In order to eliminate this effect, the spontaneous emission spectrum for the system will be derived for the case that the four upper levels are coupled to four different lower levels ($|g_a\rangle$, $|g_b\rangle$, $|g_c\rangle$, and $|g_d\rangle$) respectively with the same vacuum modes, as shown in Fig.~ \ref{fig1}.
-The Hamiltonian is given by ($\hbar =1$) \begin{widetext}
+We propose to realize nonreciprocal transition between two energy levels $|a\rangle$ and $|b\rangle$, under the assumption that they can not coupled directly.
+Suppose they are coupled indirectly through two auxiliary levels ($|c\rangle$ and $|d\rangle$) as a cyclic four-level configuration, and the four transitions are controlled by external fields with frequencies ($\nu_{ca}$, $\nu_{cb}$, $\nu_{db}$, and $\nu_{da}$), Rabi frequencies ($\Omega_{ca}$, $\Omega_{cb}$, $\Omega_{db}$, and $\Omega_{da}$) and phases ($ \phi_{ca}$, $\phi_{cb}$, $\phi_{db}$, and $\phi_{da}$), as shown in Fig.~ \ref{fig1}.
+For different systems, the four (upper) levels may be coupled to the same lower level or to different lower levels respectively.
+Previous studies have shown that the spontaneous emission from multiple upper levels to the common lower level may result in spontaneous emission cancellation and spectral line elimination~\cite {SYZhuPRA95,SYZhuPRL96}, which is not the focus of this paper.
+In order to eliminate this effect, the spontaneous emission spectrum for the system will be derived for the case that the four upper levels are coupled to four different lower levels ($|g_a\rangle$, $|g_b\rangle$, $|g_c\rangle$, and $|g_d\rangle$) respectively with the same vacuum modes.
+The Hamiltonian is given by ($\hbar =1$)